 - learning about regularities in spelling

 Young students with LD need these foundational skills to remember spellings of simpler words that predominate in their reading and writing lessons.
-As a student advances through the grades, the words he needs to spell become more complex.
-Without a solid foundation and without continued instruction in word spellings and regularities, a student will have difficulty sustaining strong spelling skills as he progresses through school.
+As a student advances through the grades, the words they need to spell become more complex.
+Without a solid foundation and without continued instruction in word spellings and regularities, a student will have difficulty sustaining strong spelling skills as they progress through school.

 Parents can help their children become better spellers.
 Of course, how much help you can provide depends on your own spelling skills.
 It is not unusual for the parent of a child with spelling problems to have those problems as well.
 If this is your situation, you may want to encourage the school to increase efforts to help your child build spelling skills or you may request that the teacher provide spelling exercises for your child to practice at home.
 Or you might seek help for your child from a private tutor with expertise in spelling instruction.